gateio/gateapi-php/docs/Api/DeliveryApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$associate_array['settle'] = 'usdt'; // string | Settle currency
+$associate_array['settle'] = 'usdt'; // string | Settle currency.
-$associate_array['limit'] = 100; // int | Maximum number of records to be returned in a single list
+$associate_array['limit'] = 100; // int | Maximum number of records to be returned in a single list.
 $associate_array['from'] = 1547706332; // int | Start timestamp  Specify start time, time format is Unix timestamp.
 If not specified, it defaults to (the data start time of the time range actually returned by to and limit)
 $associate_array['to'] = 1547706332; // int | Termination Timestamp  Specify the end time.
 If not specified, it defaults to the current time, and the time format is a Unix timestamp
-$associate_array['type'] = 'dnw'; // string | Changing Type: - dnw: Deposit & Withdraw - pnl: Profit & Loss by reducing position - fee: Trading fee - refr: Referrer rebate - fund: Funding - point_dnw: POINT Deposit & Withdraw - point_fee: POINT Trading fee - point_refr: POINT Referrer rebate
+$associate_array['type'] = 'dnw'; // string | Changing Type: - dnw: Deposit & Withdraw - pnl: Profit & Loss by reducing position - fee: Trading fee - refr: Referrer rebate - fund: Funding - point_dnw: point_fee: POINT Trading fee - point_refr: POINT Referrer rebate

 try {
     $result = $apiInstance->listDeliveryAccountBook($associate_array);